 I have a friend who keeps his laminate wood dummy in a converted garage used as a storage room.
 He moved things around to make room for his dummy and some training space.
 In less than a year, his dummy started cracking and splitting.

-I personally prefer parallel arms so I can train both sides evenly.
+I personally prefer wooden parallel arms so I can train both sides evenly.

 At my kwoon, we have three Wing Chun dummies.
 Two have uneven arms, one has parallel arms.

 It’s nice being able to train on both, but I prefer parallel.

 Ask you sifu if your lineage has a preference.
 Many do.
 If not, go with parallel arms.